ksudhir007/mizu/docs/index.md

-A simple-yet-powerful API Traffic Viewer for Kubernetes.
+A simple-yet-powerful API Traffic Viewer for Kubernetes to help you troubleshoot and debug your microservices.

 Think TCPDump and Chrome Dev Tools combined.

 ## Key Features